 Preparing to use the sample changer

-Before connecting to MXCuBE3 to mount samples with the sample changer, you must have prepared a shipment containing a list of samples in ISPyB as described in the sample shipping procedure.
+Before connecting to MXCuBE3 to mount samples with the sample changer, you must have prepared a shipment containing a list of samples in EXI (EXtended ISPyB) as described in the sample shipping procedure.
 This ensures that all your data will be given a unique name and stored under a directory named after your samples.

-- Select the location (“basket”) in the sample changer dewar for all the UniPucks in the shipment.
+- Select the location (“basket”) in the sample changer dewar for each UniPucks in the shipment.
 Click the Save button after completing this step.

 It is a good idea to filter the display to list only the samples you are interested in.
-For example, you can filter by basket, which will only list the samples in a single UniPuck placed in that basket, by name of the sample, etc.
+For example, you can filter by basket, which will only list the samples in a single UniPuck placed in that basket, by samples entered via EXI (useful if you have partially filled pucks and you only want to see locations with samples), by sample name, etc.

 Mounting single samples

 Once a sample information is loaded onto MXCuBE3 you can mount it by right clicking on the sample block.
 This displays a sample menu that displays all the possible actions for the sample.

 To just mount the single sample, without any setup of an automated data collection run or other sequential actions, click on Mount.
 Once the sample is visible on the video screen, follow the steps in the sections below to center the sample and set up the data collection.